Chronic Obstructive Pulmonary Disease (COPD) is a term for multiple chronic respiratory diseases that include chronic bronchitis and emphysema.

 - Smoking Cessation (quitting smoking)

 - Quitting smoking is the single most important thing you can do for your health.
 The COPD Program uses the Ottawa Model for Smoking Cessation as a highly effective approach to quitting smoking.
-It focuses on helping you to quit smoking long term by providing counseling, cessation medications and follow-up.
+It focuses on helping you to quit smoking long term by providing counselling, cessation medications and follow-up.

 Early detection and diagnosis: